Sanix-Darker/sanixdk.xyz/content/blogs/how-i-accidentally-created-the-fastest-csv-parser-ever-made.md

 ### FROM C TO NODE.JS: THE PORTABILITY CHALLENGE

-One of the biggest challenges was making this blazing-fast C code accessible from Node.js.
+One of the biggest challenges was making this C code accessible from Node.js.
 This required careful engineering to bridge two very different worlds.

 #### THE N-API BRIDGE

-Node.js provides N-API (Node API) for creating native addons.
+Node.js provides N-API for creating native addons.
 Here's how we wrapped our SIMD parser:

 ```c
 // cisv_node.c - The Node.js binding layer